NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 In people who are otherwise healthy, cold sores go away on their own without any long-term health consequences.

-In people who have a very weak immune system, the infection can take longer to go away, be more severe and sometimes lead to complications.
-Things that weaken the immune system include immune disorders like HIV and chemotherapy for the treatment of cancer.
-Some medications that are used following a bone marrow transplant or organ transplant make the immune system more susceptible too.
+In people who have a very weak immune system, for instance due to chemotherapy to treat cancer, the infection can take longer to go away, be more severe and sometimes lead to complications.

 Diagnosis

 Cold sores can be easily diagnosed based on the typical symptoms.
 Most people who have had a cold sore in the past know that they’re getting another cold sore as soon as they notice the first signs.
-It usually isn’t necessary to go to a doctor.
+It usually isn’t necessary to go to a doctor unless something unusual happens.

 In rare cases, the herpes infection occurs in skin elsewhere on the body.
 The doctor can then take a sample of fluid from the blisters and have it tested for herpes viruses in a laboratory.